Spider-Island: Spider-Island: Heroes for Hire

 Heroes for Hire is called in to help with the quarantine of Manhattan.
-They end up fighting spider-powered versions of Flashmob (Chemistro III, Cheshire Cat, Commanche, Dontrell "Cockroach" Hamilton, Mr. Fish II, Nightshade, and Spear) and Cottonmouth I when they try to cross a bridge to leave Manhattan.
+They end up fighting spider-powered versions of Flashmob (Chemistro, Cheshire Cat, Comanche, Cockroach Hamilton, Mr. Fish, Nightshade, and Spear) and Cottonmouth when they try to leave Manhattan.

 Spider-Island: Spider-Woman

-When the civilians who gained spider powers start to turn into half-spider creatures, Spider-Woman is fighting some of them while Mister Fantastic states in the communication that HYDRA once used a corrupted version of her DNA on Alicia Masters as part of their super-soldier experiment.
+When the civilians who gained spider powers start to turn into half-spider creatures, Spider-Woman is fighting some of them while Mister Fantastic states in the communication that Hydra once used a corrupted version of her DNA on Alicia Masters as part of their super-soldier experiment.
 Mister Fantastic then has Spider-Woman look for Alicia Masters.

 Herc

 The Greek owners/operators of the bar where Hercules works have fled the dangers of New York City and returned to Greece, leaving Hercules in charge.
 He befriends an elderly African man named A. Nancy who loves stories.
 Herc is bitten by a bed bug that gives him spider powers, which he uses to fight crime.
 The Queen of Spider Island reveals herself to Herc and makes him her slave.
 She sends Spider-Herc against the X-Men, who are in town after fighting lizard people in the sewers.
 They try to reason with him, but he attacks them with the Sword of Peleus.
 Due to the mutagenic properties of Spider-Man's powers, Spider-Herc mutates into Herc-Spider.
 Suddenly the X-Men are trapped in a magic web and the Greek goddess Arachne appears.
 Instead of fighting, it is revealed that Arachne is very attracted to Herc's new form and they embrace while the X-Men are forced to watch.
 While Arachne is preoccupied, A. Nancy breaks into her home and steals her mythical tapestry.
 He reveals himself as the African spider god Anansi, a collector of stories.